‘It’s time to unite’: Prince George’s County neighbors start rent strike against living conditions

 But by the start of October, they had no way to pay their rent.

-Juarez would talk to her neighbors in the hallways, and while waiting in line for food at the nearby church, and she heard stories that were even more dire — families with several children, with sick relatives and no way to find work or to find government assistance.
+Juarez would talk to her neighbors in the hallways and while waiting in line for food at the nearby church, and she heard stories that were even more dire — families with several children, with sick relatives and no way to find work or to find government assistance.
 Many of the families in the building are undocumented, she said.

 “The neighbors here, we talk,” she said.
 “You notice the need.
 People will say, ‘Today, I don’t have anything, I don’t have any way to buy food, or I don’t have enough for tomorrow or for the rest of the week,’” she said.
 “We help each other out.”